autowarefoundation/modelzoo/scripts/tvm_cli/README.md

 script also distinguish between an arm64 and an amd64 system to build the appropriate docker image.

-*Note:* If CUDA is needed, the image must be built locally on a machine with Nvidia drivers installed.
+*Note:* If CUDA is needed, the `build.sh` script must be invoked with the `-c` argument.
 In all the docker commands shown, if CUDA needs to be enabled, the docker image must be run with a flag which exposes the gpu, e.g.
 [--gpus 0] or [--gpus all].